 Apartment prices will be at their lowest, inventory will be at its highest, and landlords will be their most flexible.

-Buildings that may only have 1 or 2 availabilities during the summer could have 4 or 5 open apartments for you to choose from during winter.
+Buildings that may only have 1 or 2 availabilities during the summer could have 4 or 5 open apartments for you to choose from.

 And if there's room to negotiate, the building owner will be more eager to make a deal.

-In every way, you'll be better off signing a lease during winter.
+In every way, you're better off signing a lease during winter.

-Try to avoid a lease that ends in the middle of the month, as more inventory will be available for you to choose from with the normal lease cycle at the end of the month if you need to move out.
+Try to avoid a lease that ends in the middle of the month, as you'll find more availabilities at month end when you eventually move out.

-So if you need to move in during the middle of the month, ask for a pro-rated lease that ends 12 months and a couple weeks, so that you get on a month-end lease cycle.
+So if you must move in during the middle of the month, ask for a pro-rated lease of 12 months and a couple weeks to get on a month-end lease cycle.